 (b) A shower pan shall not be required on a concrete floor before the outside grade level.

-(c) A shower drain pan shall be constructed as follows:
+(c) A shower drain pan shall be constructed of:

-1. Of sheet lead weighing not less than four (4) pounds per square foot;
+1. Sheet lead weighing not less than four (4) pounds per square foot;

-2. Of nonplasticized chlorinated polyethylene produced and labeled as ASTM D-412 and D-1204 and they shall be not less than 0.040 inches thick;
+2. Nonplasticized chlorinated polyethylene produced and labeled as ASTM D-412 and D-1204, which shall be not less than 0.040 inches thick;

-4. Of other approved material as provided in 815 KAR 20:020, Section 5.
+4. Other approved material as established in 815 KAR 20:020, Section 5.
 Copies of ASTM specifications identified in this administrative regulation may be obtained by writing the American Society for Testing Materials, 1916 Race Street, Philadelphia, Pennsylvania 19103.

 (b) Acrylic-faced bathtubs shall be produced and labeled as ASTM E8408A or E 162.

 (c) Fiberglass shower stalls and shower receptors shall be produced and labeled as ANSI Z 124.2.

 (4) Metamorphosed carbonate aggregate polyester resinous martrix-marbleoid bathtubs, lavatories, and shower stalls.